Model checking of hyperproperties for high-level relational models: Related work

 On the highly expressive end, \tool{Hypra}~\cite{hypra} introduces \emph{Hyper Hoare Logic}, a logic capable of verifying general hyperproperties.
 However, this expressiveness comes at the cost of automation, often requiring manual proof guidance or detailed invariants from the user.
 To improve automation, \tool{ForEx}~\cite{Beutner24} targets a specific subset of properties known as \emph{hyperliveness}, by restricting the specification language to a less liberal \textit{$\forall$-$\exists$ Hoare Logic}.

-Other approaches abstract the verification problem into intermediate constraint systems. \tool{HyHorn}~\cite{ItzhakySV24} focuses specifically on \emph{k-safety} properties.
-It reduces the verification of $k$-safety to the satisfiability of \emph{Constrained Horn Clauses} (CHCs), allowing the use of off-the-shelf CHC solvers.

-However, standard $k$-safety approaches often assume synchronous lock-step execution.
-To capture asynchronous behaviors, \tool{HyPA}~\cite{BeutnerF22} enables the verification of \emph{Observation-based HyperLTL}.
-This approach aligns traces based on observable events rather than strict ordering, allowing more natural verification of properties where traces proceed at different speeds.
-Building on this expressive logic, \tool{Hy$\exists$n$\forall$}~\cite{CorrensonNFW24} employs symbolic execution to automate the search for violations (or ``hyperbugs'') in asynchronous programs.
+Another class of approaches reframes the problem of hyperlogic verification to game-based interpretations.
+To capture asynchronous behaviors, \tool{HyPA}~\cite{BeutnerF22} enables the verification of \emph{Observation-based HyperLTL} (OHyperLTL).
+This approach aligns traces based on observable events rather than strict ordering, allowing more natural verification of properties where traces proceed at different speeds. \tool{HyHorn}~\cite{ItzhakySV24} focuses on a subset of OHyperLTL with one quantifier alternation over LTL safety properties.
+By reducing verification to the satisfiability of \emph{Constrained Horn Clauses} (CHCs), and using off-the-shelf CHC solvers, it has shown to outperform \tool{HyPA} in many benchmarks.
+In contrast, \tool{Hy$\exists$n$\forall$}~\cite{CorrensonNFW24} considers properties in a subset of OHyperLTL with arbitrary quantification over LTL safety properties, and employs symbolic execution to automate the search for violations (or ``hyperbugs'') in asynchronous programs.

 These tools, much like traditional deductive verification, focus primarily in reasoning at the level of the operational semantics of imperative programs, often requiring user-provided invariants.
 We take a fundamentally different approach, and focus in the specification and automated verification of hyperproperties for high-level, declarative models expressed directly in first-order logic.